Skip to main content

 Fenkata (Rabbit Stew)

-National dish of Malta - rabbit slow-cooked for two hours in wine, garlic, tomatoes, and herbs.
-Traditionally served with pasta in rabbit sauce as starter, followed by stewed rabbit with potatoes and carrots.
-Sunday family meal tradition.
+The national dish: rabbit braised for about two hours in wine, garlic, tomatoes, and herbs.
+The meal usually opens with pasta dressed in the rabbit sauce, then moves on to the stewed rabbit itself with potatoes and carrots.
+It's a Sunday family ritual.

 Ftira